mxgoddard/Degree53-Blog/README.md

 * Database name is 'db_degree53-blog'.
 * Running the application seeds the database.
-* The Admin has an id of 1 in the User table however admin permissions will need to be enabled in the settings.
+* The Admin has an id of 1 in the User table however admin permissions will need to be enabled in the settings page on the site.

 ### TODO